-Students who commit violent or disruptive behaviors that may pose a threat to the safety of school staff, whether at school, on a school bus or bus stop or during a school sponsored activity, shall be assigned to an alternative education program or referred to mental health services identified by the school district, following the conclusion of a school-based threat assessment, district threat assessment or both.
-Pursuant to F.S.
-1006.07(7), referral to mental health services shall be in consultation with the threat assessment team.
+Students who commit violent or disruptive behaviors that may pose a threat to the safety of school staff, whether at school, during a school-sponsored activity, during school-sponsored transportation or at a bus stop, shall be assigned to an alternative education program or referred to mental health services identified by the school district, following the conclusion of school-based threat management, district threat management or both.
+Pursuant to s.
+1006.07(7) F.S., referral to mental health services shall be in consultation with the School-Based Threat Management Team, District Threat Management Team, and/or both.
 Criminal penalties may also be imposed as determined by law enforcement agencies.

 Any student or family who is interested in learning more about mental health services available in their school can speak to any student services staff member at the school.
 These staff can also help with referrals to community agencies.
-For more information on services available in the community, families can call 211 or visit their website at: https//211tbc.myresourcedirectory.com.
+For more information on services available in the community, families can call 211 or visit their website at: https://211tbc.myresourcedirectory.com.

 Petty acts of misconduct and misdemeanors including, but not limited to, minor fights or disturbances, should ordinarily not be referred to law enforcement and should not ordinarily result in student arrest.
-Petty acts of misconduct are those that an administrator reasonably believes do not pose a threat to the safety of students, staff, volunteers, or other persons, or a threat of harm to Board property and includes minor fights or disturbances.
+Petty acts of misconduct are those that a principal reasonably believes do not pose a threat to the safety of students, staff, volunteers, or other persons, or a threat of harm to Board property and includes minor fights or disturbances.
 Also see the Interagency Agreement between Pinellas County School Board and law enforcement regarding petty acts of misconduct.

+II.
 Specific Acts/Offenses

 Listed below are some acts of misconduct.
 These acts are not the only acts that may result in discipline (including suspension, reassignment or expulsion).
 They are only examples.
 Other acts that are not listed below may result in discipline (including suspension, reassignment or expulsion) if a student should have known that the act might hurt, harass, or threaten others, damage property, disrupt class or school, or violate a criminal law.
-Consequences may range from a Warning through an Expulsion.
+Consequences may range from a warning through an expulsion.